NickElefth/instaPYgram/README.md

 * A simple python instagram Bot for gaining organic instagram followers *

 ## Functionality

 1) Find Unfollowers
 2) Unfollow unfollowers
 3) Specify number of unfollowers to unfollow
 4) Search for posts using hashtags
 5) Like, Comment, Follow users
-6) Randomely select a comment based on the list of comments you supplied
+6) Randomly select a comment based on the list of comments you supplied
 7) Only follow users which have less than 1500 followers
 8) Log interacted posts so that the bot won't comment more than once on one pic
 9) Log Instagram stats at each bot execution
     Stats include:
         * Date of execution